Phlow/simplicity/README.md

 # [*Simplicity*][1]

-[*Simplicity*][1] is a Jekyll Theme for Minimalist focused on essentials avoiding unnecessary clutter.
+[*Simplicity*][1] is a Jekyll Theme for minimalists focused on essentials avoiding unnecessary clutter.
 But still giving you all you need to build wonderful pages for your content.